Frequently Asked Questions: 2026 Toronto Taxes & Fees

 What percentage of total property taxes goes to the city building fund?

 The specific percentage of your total property taxes allocated to the city building fund slightly varies annually as it is subject to annual budgetary approvals.
-However, it represents a fractional yet highly critical component specifically isolated to aggressively finance modernized public transit and housing.
+However, it represents a fractional yet critical component specifically isolated to finance modernized public transit and housing.

 Is the city building fund deductible for self-employed individuals?